Blendify/blender-manual/blender_docs/manual/editors/node_editor/navigate.rst

 Navigating
 **********

-Navigating the node editor is done with the use of both mouse movement and keyboard shortcuts.
+Navigating the Node editor is done with the use of both mouse movement and keyboard shortcuts.

 Pan :kbd:`MMB`
    Move the view up, down, left and right